 |Official Title:||Direct VIsualiZAtion of Asymptomatic Atherosclerotic Disease for Optimum Cardiovascular Prevention.
 A Population Based Pragmatic Randomised Controlled Trial Within Västerbotten Intervention Programme (VIP) and Ordinary Care.|

 - Framingham score evaluation [ Time Frame: 12 and 36 months ]Composite gender-specific algorithm used to estimate the 10-year cardiovascular risk of an individual, based on levels of blood pressure, total cholesterol, LDL-cholesterol, systolic bloodpressure, treatment for high blood pressure, diabetes, smoking and age

 - SCORE evaluation [ Time Frame: 12 and 36 months ]Risk of death in myocardial infarction within 10 years expressed as statistical assessment based on smoking, systolic blood-pressure, blood cholesterol, age and sex.

-- Life style [ Time Frame: 12 month and three years ] [ Designated as safety issue: No ]Patient questionnaire.
-Composite measure
+- Life style [ Time Frame: 12 and 36 months ]Patient questionnaire.
+Composite measure.

-- Cause-specific mortality due to myocardial infarctions and stroke [ Time Frame: Five years ] [ Designated as safety issue: No ]Data will be collected from the Causes of Deaths registry at the National Board of Health and Welfare.
+- Cause-specific mortality due to myocardial infarctions and stroke [ Time Frame: 5 and 10 years ]Data will be collected the Causes of Deaths registry at the National Board of Health and Welfare.